bahamas10/dotfiles/README.md

 pull`.

-This also does some basic setup that you may or may not want, ie `bics` and `vim-pathogen` are setup, as well some defaults for Mac OS X or Arch Linux.
+This also does some basic setup that you may or may not want, ie `bics` and `vim-plug` are setup, as well some defaults for Mac OS X or Linux.